-The Corrie Channel is the designated navigation channel/route between Port Stephens and the Myall River, and it also links Nelson Bay and the Port of Tea Gardens.
-The Corrie Channel also provides access to the Myall Lakes which during peak periods has a high level of recreational boating activity, particularly of cruiser-type vessels.
-A bathymetric survey indicated that the channel has in-filled some 21,000m3 since the previous dredging campaign.
+The Corrie Channel is the designated (NSW Maritime) navigation channel/ route between Port Stephens and the Myall River and links Nelson Bay and the Port of Tea Gardens.
+The Corrie Channel also provides access to the Myall Lakes which during peak periods have a high level of recreational boating activity, particularly of Cruiser-type vessels.
+A bathymetric survey carried out in 2015 indicated that the channel has in-filled some 18,700m3 since the previous 2010 dredging campaign.
 Sand shoaling within the channel has occurred to such an extent that it is now restricting access for larger vessels.
-Therefore, dredging of the channel was urgently required to maintain navigation and ensure public safety and access to Port Stephens/Tea Gardens.
+Dredging of the channel is thus urgently required to maintain navigation and ensure public safety and access to Port Stephens/ Tea Gardens.

-The Nu Discovery is a 250mm cutter suction dredge from the Nu Explorer series of dredges.
-The Nu Explorer series of dredges have been designed and constructed by Neumann Contractors to specifically suit the typical dredging conditions encountered in projects like the Corrie Channel.
+The Cutter Suction Dredge, Nu Discovery and two floating booster pumps will be used for this project.
+The Nu Discovery is a 200mm cutter suction dredge from the Nu Explorer series of dredges.
+The Nu Explorer series of dredges have been designed and constructed by Neumann Dredging to specifically suit the typical dredging conditions encountered in projects like the Corrie Channel Dredging project.
 There are three dredges in the Nu Explorer series that currently complement our fleet (total of 9 Cutter Suction Dredges):

-Nu Discovery has recently completed work in the Iluka Boat Harbour and Entrance Channel Dredging project,
+- Nu Discovery has recently completed works in the Iluka Boat Harbour and Entrance Channel Dredging project,

-The Nu Discovery is a 227kW (305hp) 250mm three wire cutter suction dredge.
-The dredge is capable of dredging up to 120m3 per hour (in optimal conditions), dredge to a maximum depth of 6.5 metres, and pump the material up to 1,000m in distance.
+Dredge 12, Nu Discovery is a 227kW (305hp) 200mm three wire cutter suction dredge.
+The dredge is capable of dredging up to 120m3 per hour (in optimal conditions), dredge to a maximum depth of 6.5 metres, and pump the material up to 1,200m in distance.